BlockchainCommons/developer-web-site/_pages/envelope-gstp.md

 * Automating systems where sensitive data is transmitted back and forth in multiple passes (e.g., creating a multisig).
 * Automating systems requiring state, even when parties can't manage that state on their own (e.g., communicating with load-balancing servers).

 GSTP was originally built for digital-asset wallets, to allow the storage and recovery of shares from [Gordian Despositories](https://github.com/BlockchainCommons/bc-depo-rust).
-It might also be used for numerous other digital-asset use cases such as requesting pricing information, requesting keys with specific derivations, sharing private metadata, and building multisigs.
+However, it can be used for numerous other digital-asset use cases such as requesting pricing information, requesting keys with specific derivations, sharing private metadata, and building multisigs.

 ## How Does GSTP Work?